 Stay in touch with the latest news in Ireland

 Although it’s important to embrace Australian life and culture, if you want to keep up-to-date with the goings-on in Ireland, the Irish Echo is a great starting point.
 For more than three decades, the Irish Echo has been the voice of Ireland down under, starting out under its previous guise as the Irish Exile, following the growing exodus of Irish people to Australia in the 1980s.
 Today, it has a regularly-updated website and a monthly print edition, maintaining its place as the trusted media voice for Irish immigrants in Australia.

 The power of Facebook

 Never underestimate the power of social media, particularly when it comes to connecting with like-minded people.
-The ‘Irish People Living in Australia’ Facebook page is home to almost 42,000 people, providing in-depth guides to those seeking visa advice and opportunities to build a new social circle down under.
+Our Facebook page ‘Irish Around Oz’ Facebook page is home to over 43,000 people, providing in-depth guides to those seeking visa advice and opportunities to build a new social circle down under.

 Comfort food – just like mother would’ve made it